medic/medic-docs/md/install/garden.md

 # Installing Apps

-This document guides you through setup and install of Kujua and Muvuku using the Garden Dashboard.
+This document guides you through setup and install of Kujua Lite and Muvuku using the Garden Dashboard.

 ## Prerequisites